-- I - The student has satisfied the major requirements of the learning experience, as judged by the instructor, and can complete the assigned work by the end of the twelfth week of the following full semester.
+- "I" - The student has satisfied the major requirements of the learning experience, as judged by the instructor, and can complete the assigned work by the end of the 12th week of the following full semester.

-- W - The student has officially withdrawn on his/her own from the learning experience.
+- "W" - The student has officially withdrawn on his or her own from the learning experience.
 Not computed in the QPA.

-- P - The student has satisfactorily completed the learning experience with a “C” grade or better.
+- "P" - The student has satisfactorily completed the learning experience with a "C" grade or higher.
 Not computed in the QPA but computed in credits attempted.

-- The grade of "I" will be converted to an academic grade by the end of the twelfth week of the following full semester.
-Students who have not completed the course requirements by the end of the twelfth week will have the course grade changed to "F".
+- The grade of "I" will be converted to an academic grade by the end of the 12th week of the following full semester.
+Students who have not completed the course requirements by the end of the 12th week will have the course grade changed to "F".

 - When a grade of "I/R" is issued and the course is not repeated within the following year, the grade of "I/R" will be converted to an academic grade of "F".

 - If an instructor wishes to use "P" instead of "A", "B", or "C" as a final grade, he or she must receive written permission from the Vice President of Academic Affairs before the beginning of the semester.

 - Instructors’ course requirements, expected learning outcomes, methods of evaluation, and attendance policy will be published in writing and will be submitted to students by the end of the first week, or equivalent, of class.